-The navigation phase, which has not been tested yet consists in using the selected environment landmarks for feature-based Simultaneous Localization and Mapping (SLAM) on a mobile robot [4].
+The navigation phase, which has not been fully tested yet consists in using the selected environment landmarks for feature-based Simultaneous Localization and Mapping (SLAM) on a mobile robot [14].
 A schematic overview of the landmark selection approach as well as its integration into a general visual robot navigation system are given in Figure 1.

 The remainder of this paper is organized as follows.
 Section 2 describes the saliency-based model of visual attention.
 Section 3 presents the characterization and tracking of spots of attention.
-The persistency test procedure is exposed in Section 4.
-Section 5 reports some experiments carried out on real robot navigation image sequences in order to assess the proposed approach.
-Finally, the conclusions and some perspectives are stated in Section 6.
+The persistency test procedure that allows the selection and the representation of the landmarks is exposed in Section 4.
+In Section 5, a landmark recognition method is described.
+Section 6 reports some experiments carried out on real robot navigation image sequences in order to assess the approach proposed in this paper.
+Finally, the conclusions and some perspectives are stated in Section 7.